-(Notes: Article slightly updated in November, 2012.
+(Notes: Article slightly updated in February 2015.
 Original article title was “Canon EOS 5D Mark II: Why I like ‘live view’.”
 These days the Canon 5DII is no longer my primary camera, but the points remain much the same.)

-When I acquired a Canon EOS 5D Mark II I assumed that the main improvement over my previous camera would come from the 21 megapixel sensor — the previous camera had only 12 MP.
-Other features of the updated version of the Canon 5D series seemed like they would either represent minor improvements or perhaps not be of any real use to me at all.
+Back when I acquired a Canon EOS 5D Mark II I assumed that the main improvement over my previous camera would come from the 21 megapixel sensor — the previous camera had only 12 MP.
+Other features of the updated version of the Canon 5D series seemed like they would either be minor improvements or perhaps not be of any use to me at all.
 I lumped the “live view” feature of the camera into the latter category.
 I understood that it would permit me to view the scene “live” on the rear screen, but I failed to see any big advantage over looking through the viewfinder, and much of what I had heard suggested that there would be serious downsides to the feature.

 Consequently, it wasn’t until after I had the camera for some time that I actually thought to try out live view, which locks up the mirror and shows a video version of the live image on the rear display.
-At first the feature seemed very counterintuitive to me, since I was completely used to looking at the traditional kind of “live” view – the one seen through the viewfinder.
+At first the feature seemed very counterintuitive, since I was completely used to looking at the traditional kind of “live” view – the one seen through the viewfinder.
 On top of this, with live view enabled the normal autofocus system is turned off – or, more correctly, works in a very different way.
 However, once I did start to use live view I realized that it is one of the most significant and useful features of the Canon 5D Mark II for certain types of photography.
 How is it useful?
 Here is a list:

 - Live histogram – You can display a live histogram on the rear screen in live view.
 This histogram display updates instantaneously as the scene changes or as you make exposure adjustments.
 Rather than making an exposure, checking the histogram, making adjustments, and then shooting again – you can simply get it right the first time.

-- Accurate Depth of Field – Determining what will and will not be sharp enough at a given aperture always involves a bit of guesswork on a DSLR.
-You can press the Depth of Field (DOF) Preview button and try to check this visually, but this is even more difficult that trying to achieve accurate manual focus via the viewfinder.
-When you press the DOF Preview button the optical viewfinder can become extremely dark, making it very difficult or impossible to accurate assess DOF.
+- Accurate Depth of Field – Determining what will and will not be sharp enough at a given aperture has always involved a bit of guesswork on a DSLR.
+You can press the Depth of Field (DOF) Preview button and try to check this visually, but this is even more difficult than trying to achieve accurate manual focus via the viewfinder.
+When you press the DOF Preview button the optical viewfinder becomes dark, making it difficult or impossible to accurately assess DOF.
 However, live view automatically adjusts the display brightness when you press the DOF preview button – so you can see the image as well at f/16 as you can at f/1.4.
-Not only that, but you can again use the 5X or 10X magnification on any part of the scene to check focus of any area of the composition with great accuracy.
+Not only that, but you can again use the 5X or 10X or higher magnification on any part of the scene to check focus of any area of the composition with great accuracy.

 - Neutral density filters – I sometimes use a 9-stop neutral density (ND) filter in order to make rather long daytime exposures.
 The 9-stop ND is so dark that you cannot really even see your scene through it and composing and focusing are impossible.
 My previous method of operation was to compose the scene and focus first, switch off the AF feature, attach the ND, and then shoot “blind.”
 However, if I needed to change the composition or adjust focus I would need to remove the ND filter again and repeat the laborious process.
 I quickly discovered that the live view can display a useful image even with this filter attached, permitting changes in composition, manual focus, and even depth of field checks while the filter remains in place.